erikgrinaker/toydb/docs/examples.md

 Here, the writes actually go through.
 This anomaly is not protected against by snapshot isolation, and thus not by toyDB either - doing so would require implementing serializable snapshot isolation.
-However, this is the only common serialization anomaly not handled by toyDB, and is not amongst the most serious.
+However, this is the only common serialization anomaly not handled by toyDB, and is not among the most severe.

 ## Time-Travel Queries